PowerDNS/pdns/docs/markdown/authoritative/backend-generic-sql.md

 a '.' in PowerDNS storage!
 If a trailing '.' is present it will inevitably cause problems, problems that may be hard to debug.

+**Note**: Since 4.0.0, a root zone or record should have a name of '.' (no quotes).
+This is the only exception to the 'no terminating dot in SQL storage' rule.

 # Basic functionality
 All domains in the generic SQL backends have a 'type' field that describes the [mode of operation](modes-of-operation.md).